Top 5 – Gaspésie from up High!

 Kitesurfing, Gaspé and Carleton-sur-Mer

 Do you envy kitesurfers who glide on the water at very high speeds and sometime leap and flip through the air?
-The Au Gré du Vent boutique, in Gaspé, offers introductory stunt-kiting and power-kiting classes!
-If you have your own equipment, Carleton-sur-Mer is a popular kiting destination.
+If you have your own equipment, Carleton-sur-Mer and Gaspé are popular kiting destinations.

 Ziplining, Percé and Bonaventure